kielfriedt/lustre-buildbot-config/README.md

 Now that your build slaves have been added, a builder needs to be created which owns them.
-Jump down to the the BUILDERS section and add a `LustreBuilderConfig` entry to the appropriate list.
+Jump down to the the BUILDERS section and add a `SpackBuilderConfig` entry to the appropriate list.
 Each builder must have a unique `name`.
 Set the `factory` to `build_factory` for the builder.
 Then set `properties` and `tags` options as appropriate.